me000001k/php_messenger/README.md

 # php_messenger
-This is my pet project to create a kind of messenger on PHP.
+This is my pet project - kind of messenger on PHP.